 According to the British Curriculum, children must be in Reception Class when turning four years old during the school year and in Primary 1 when turning five.

 As we have students and teachers from all over the world and are based in Hong Kong, we have slightly adapted the British National Curriculum so that it may be tailored to these unique circumstances.

-Among the international schools of Hong Kong, L.I.S. provides the highest ratio of teacher per children, with no class exceeding 22 children in lower primary (Reception Class to Primary 3) and 24 children in upper primary.
+Among the highest international schools of Hong Kong, L.I.S. provides the highest ratio of teacher per children, with no class exceeding 22 children in lower primary (Reception Class to Primary 3) and 24 children in upper primary.